Prague and the Czech Republic

 Black Light Theater

 A kind of mime/modern dance variety show, Black Light Theater has no language barrier and is, for many, more entertaining than a classical concert.
-Unique to Prague (though somewhat comparable to the Canadian Cirque du Soleil), Black Light Theater originated in the 1960s as a playful and mystifying theater of the absurd.
-The two main venues are Ta Fantastika (near east end of Charles Bridge at Karlova 8, tel.
-222-221-366) and Image Theatre (just off Old Town Square at Parízská 4, tel.
-222-314-448).
+Unique to Prague, Black Light Theater originated in the 1960s as a playful and mystifying theater of the absurd.
+These days, aficionados and critical visitors lament that it’s becoming a cheesy variety show, while others are uncomfortable with the sexual flavor of some acts.
+Still, it’s an unusual theater experience that many enjoy.
+The two main venues are Ta Fantastika (near east end of Charles Bridge at Karlova 8) and Image Theatre (just off Old Town Square at Parízská 4).

 Located a mile away from the center of town, in Sedlec, this little church looks normal on the outside.
 But inside, the bones of 40,000 people decorate the walls and ceilings.
-Fourteenth-century plagues and 15th-century wars provided all the raw material necessary for the creepily creative monks who made these designs (from Kutna Hora, to get to the Bone Church, you can walk, catch a taxi, or ride the city bus; tel.
-327-561-143).
-The Bone Church runs a tourist minivan that can shuttle you around town (inquire at the desk, mobile 733-551-011).
+The 14th-century plagues and 15th-century wars provided all the raw material necessary for the creepily creative monks who made these designs (from Kutná Hora’s main station, catch a local train to Sedlec Station).

-This is one of Europe's most enjoyable little museums.
+This is one of Europe’s most enjoyable little museums.
 I find the art of Alfons Mucha (1860–1939) insistently likeable.
-Prague isn't much on museums, but, if you're into Art Nouveau, this one is great.
-Partly overseen by Mucha's grandson, it's two blocks off Wenceslas Square and wonderfully displayed on one comfortable floor (Panská 7, tel.
-224-233-355).
+Prague isn’t much on museums, but, if you’re into Art Nouveau, this one is great.
+Partly overseen by Mucha’s grandson, it’s two blocks off Wenceslas Square and wonderfully displayed on one comfortable floor.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.